7 Best Tips For Effective File Management

 According to statistics, 21% of overall staff productivity is often lost due to file and document issues.
 The same source also states that about 50% of the workers’ time is wasted because they keep recreating files whenever they fail to find them in their company network.
 Over time, recreating the same files will produce tons of duplicates and eventually slow down your system’s performance.

-1- Create digital copies of your paper files and documents
+1- Create Digital Copies of your Hard Files and Documents

 Have you ever experienced keeping someone waiting for too long while you scramble on your desk looking for the document they need?
 Situations like these can be avoided when you know how to effectively manage and organize your digital and physical files.